lzhang18/Semantic-Discord/ReadMe.md

 # Semantic Discord

 This is the source code for our SDM2020 paper: Semantic Discord: Finding Unusual Local Patterns for Time Series.
+Paper can be found in https://epubs.siam.org/doi/abs/10.1137/1.9781611976236.16

 In the code, we used MASS_V2 code provided by Dr. Mueen.
 The original code is at https://www.cs.unm.edu/~mueen/FastestSimilaritySearch.html.

 ## Code Instruction